CEDIC Is Organized in Six Research Groups

 II.
 Digitalization, Law, and Governance

-Examines regulatory policies, legislation, and ethical issues to ensure good governance of digitalized public welfare services and produce new knowledge on how legislation and policies in this policy domain are shaped, transformed and implemented.
+Examines regulatory policies, legislation, and ethical issues to ensure good governance of digitalized public welfare services.
+It also aims to produce new knowledge on how legislation and policies in this domain are shaped, transformed, and implemented.

 V. Data Science Methods in Social Research